DCGenomics/hackathon_v001_preparation/README.md

 Item 2:  Daily Schedule and Organization for Hackathon
   + We thought this might be a bit too structured for a hackathon, but it was very popular.

+More material (surveys, logistcal things, etc) may be added due to perceived demand.